mikaa123/catnap/README.md

 # Catnap

-> Catnap helps you REST.
+> a catnap helps you get Express REST.

-Catnap lets you create REST Resources on middleware-based routers, such as Express'.
-It simplifies **defining representations** and actions, while keeping your code DRY.
-Catnap is minimalist and doesn't get in your way by imposing an architecture.
+Catnap is a minimal approach to handle REST Resources on Express-like routers.
+It simplifies creating named resources and **defining their representations**, while keeping your code DRY.
+Catnap doesn't get in your way by imposing an architecture.
 It can be dropped as-is on existing Express projects.